Emergency Notices and Campus Crime Alerts

 All members of the ICC Community are to notify the Campus Police Department of any situation or incident that involves a significant emergency or dangerous situation that may involve an immediate or ongoing threat to the health and safety of students, staff, and visitors on campus.
 The ICC Campus Police Chief will immediately notify the ICC Community upon the confirmation of such significant emergency or dangerous situation.
 Emergency notifications will contain all the appropriate information and may be announced in the following ways:

 - ICC Guardian smartphone app

-- Public address systems
+- Public address and fire alarm systems

 - ICC web site

 - Local news media / Press conference

 - Information on computer screens in ICC labs

 - Informational signage/posters (in prominent locations on campus, i.e. exterior entrances, Campus Housing’s public areas, and bulletin boards throughout campus)

 - Electronic signage at college entrances

 - ICC Today (district-wide newsletter)